Benchmarking projected Hartree-Fock as an approximation: Results

 In many cases PHF, while a crude approximation, nonetheless reproduces excitation spectra, not only for rotational spectra as one might naively expect, but in general far better than we anticipated.
 Naturally adding a second minimum often improves the spectra.
 In this paper we strove to present a general and balanced representation of results, not only the cases where PHF and especially the inclusion of a second minimum yields a good result, but also less successful cases.

-In the next subsection we present example excitation spectra from $sd$-shell nuclides, while in section \ref{pfexample} we present examples from the $pf$-shell.
+In the next subsection we {quantify the goodness of PHF spectra compared to the FCI benchmark spectra}.
+We then present example excitation spectra from $sd$-shell nuclides, while in section \ref{pfexample} we present examples from the $pf$-shell.
 Germanium isotopes are known to have triaxial shapes and complex excitation spectra, with even-$A$ Ge isotopes typically displaying multiple low-lying $0^+$ states from shape coexistence \cite{RevModPhys.83.1467,PhysRevC.25.2812,PhysRevC.76.034317}, and so we investigate them as a challenging case in section \ref{Ge}.

-Although clearly one would expect the PHF ground state energy to be a poor estimate of the absolute binding energy, we nonetheless investigate in section \ref{separation} the relative binding energies through neutron separation energies and odd-even staggering of binding energies.
-These are strong tests of the limits of PHF, as one expects pairing to play a significant role.
-Once again the results are surprisingly better than we expected.
+Although clearly one would expect the PHF ground state energy to be a poor estimate of the absolute binding energy, we nonetheless investigate in section \ref{separation} the relative binding energies through neutron separation energies and odd-even staggering of binding energies. {Here one might expect PHF to fail, as the HF solutions lack pairing correlations.
+We note, however, that odd-even staggering has been demonstrated as robust in generic random two-body interactions, even when explicit $J=0$ two-body matrix elements, i.e., those associated with pairing, are eliminated~\cite{PhysRevC.61.014311}.
+Furthermore, HFB calculations in this region using the same shell-model interactions exhibit only weak pairing, especially for well-deformed nuclei \footnote{C.-F. Jiao, private communication}.

+} Once again the results are surprisingly better than we expected.
 Only when we get to germanium isotopes with $N > 40$ do we see a significant deviation, perhaps signalling the increased role of pairing.